 Since I’ve already mentioned that I changed my beliefs about relationship, you’re probably wondering how limiting beliefs are changed.

 I was lying on the ground, bleeding, and unable to move while my ex was kicking me and telling me how worthless I was when I had an epiphany… “I am a daughter of God!”
-Many of you will go “duh!” but it’s all about the wolf we feed.
+You’ll probably go “duh!” but it’s all about the wolf we feed.

 The first step is to realize (or simply remind yourself) you’re an elephant.
 You are a giant, powerful, unstoppable being with divine worth and not only do you possess incredible gifts, you have the potential to grow, expand, and increase!
 When you question your beliefs, always start from the vision of the life you desire to experience, because that is possible for you… and MORE!